enatan10712/portfolio/CONTACT_SETUP.md

 - ✅ `resend` package installed and API route updated
 - ✅ Defaults to `enatan10712@gmail.com` if `RECIPIENT_EMAIL` isn’t set
 - ✅ Live demo uses `onboarding@resend.dev` sender for testing
+- ⚠️ If `RESEND_API_KEY` is missing the API returns HTTP 503 (build no longer fails) — set the key before relying on the form.

 ### What You Must Still Do